- Walk in the footsteps of the Emperor, along with a Napoleon specialist

 Do we enter the monuments along the tour?

 During this tour, we do not enter either Notre-Dame or the Invalides churches due to lack of time.
 Should you want a more complete tour, we can tailor-make a longer itinerary on a private basis.
 Juts click here and our concierge service will get back to you.

 Will we see Napoleon’s grave during that tour?

 This Napoleon in Paris tour will end at the Invalides where Napoleon is buried.
 You’ll have the opportunity to visit the church and the crypt by yourselves after the tour.
 Tickets will be on sale on site (for around 11€).

 How much walking is involved in this Napoleon in paris tour?

 This walking tour includes a little more than 3-km of walking, alternating with public transportation rides (bus or metro).
 The tour takes place on flat and even grounds.

 Do I need to be a Napoleon expert to enjoy this tour?

 Just come as you are!
 Our Napoleon expert knows how to adjust her/his speech to the audience’s interests.
 But be reassured, at the end of this Napoleon in Paris tour you will have learned a lot.

 What if we are more than 4 people?

 Just advise us in your request form about the number of people in your party, as well as their category (adult or child).
 There will be an extra fee of 20 € per additional person.

-Meeting Address: 22 Promenade Maurice Carême, Paris - at the foot of the equestrian statue of Charlemagne, in front of Notre-Dame cathedral, Metro line 4, Cité station / Hotel des Invalides, Place Vauban, closest metro station: Invalides, line 8 & 13
+Meeting Address: 22 Promenade Maurice Carême, Paris - At the foot of the equestrian statue of Charlemagne, in front of Notre-Dame cathedral.
+Closest metro station: Cité (line 4) / ENDING POINT: Hotel des Invalides, Place Vauban.
+Closest metro station: Invalides (lines 8 & 13)

 Solo Traveler?
 Welcome here!